 This soup is a creation of mine.
 Most of the time I see carrot soup, it is carrot-ginger soup.
 Carrot-ginger soup is great but it’s everywhere so I wanted to make something a little different.

-This soup is so easy and takes only about 15 minutes hands on.
+This soup is so easy and takes only about 15 minutes hands-on.
 You roast the veggies in large chunks until soft, add to a soup pot with broth, coconut milk, cilantro, and spices, and give it a whirl.
 Easy, warming, and delicious.
 And healthy to boot.
-I hope you enjoy!
+I hope you enjoy it!

 Roasted Carrot Soup with Cilantro and Coconut Milk